Mainak-Mitra/Predictive-Text-Generator-with-AI-Integration/README.md

-# Predictive Text Model with ChatGPT Integration
+# Predictive Text Generator with AI Integration
 ## Objective:
 This task is to develop a basic predictive text model and integrate it with ChatGPT to enhance text generation capabilities.